ESiggstedt/Durian_fruit/README.md

 ## RepeatMasker
 _Remove_repeats_DNA.sh_
 RepeatMasker is used to remove repeats in the corrected assembly from Pilon.
-Here a flag is used to specify which species is analysed.
+Here a flag is used to specify which specie is analysed.

 ## Star
 _Mapping_DNA_transcriptome.sh_